bartw/agnita/README.md

 npm install --save aws-amplify
 ```

-The `.env` file is where you should save your AWS Cognito id's.
+You will need the Region, User Pool ID and App Client ID of Cognito in your React app.
+The `.env` file is where you should save those AWS Cognito id's.
 It's best not to check those in because other people might start using your user pool to store their users.
 So make sure to add `.env` to your `.gitignore` to exclude it from Git.

 You do know [Git](https://git-scm.com/) do you?
 If you don't, you should learn it, just read the first 3 chapters of [this free book](https://git-scm.com/book/en/v2).